 Leading the way on the women's side is 37-time world and Olympic medalist Simone Biles, who is virtually a lock for her third Olympic team.
 Biles, who won her ninth all-around national title at the beginning of June, could add her name to a short list of American women to make three Olympic teams: Muriel Davis Grossfeld (1956, 1960 and 1964), Linda Metheny (1964, 1968 and 1972) and Dominique Dawes (1992, 1996 and 2000).

-Tokyo Olympic all-around champion Suni Lee will compete in front of a home-crowd in Minneapolis and is in strong contention for Paris.
+These injuries swing the door open for Jade Carey, who won the gold medal on floor in Tokyo, and Jordan Chiles, who helped the U.S. team win a silver medal, to lock in their spots.
+Likley joining them is Tokyo Olympic all-around champion Suni Lee, who will compete in front of a home-crowd in Minneapolis.
 Lee is fresh off a fourth place all-around finish at the U.S. Championships - her first all-around competition at the elite level since winning the gold in Tokyo.

-Other names to keep your eye on are 2023 U.S. junior national champion Hezly Rivera, who exceeded expectations with a sixth place all-around finish in her first senior U.S. Championships, 2023 world team champion Joscelyn Roberson, who is hoping to keep her name in the conversation after injuring her ankle last fall, and Kaliya Lincoln, who is known for posting some of the best floor scores in the country and won a gold medal on the event at the 2023 Pan American Games.
+Other names to keep your eye on are 2023 U.S. junior national champion Hezly Rivera, who exceeded expectations with a sixth place all-around finish in her first senior U.S. Championships, 2023 world team champion Joscelyn Roberson, who is hoping to keep her name in the conversation after injuring her ankle last fall, two-time world team champion Leanne Wong, 2024 U.S. floor bronze medalist Tiana Sumanasekera, and Kaliya Lincoln, who is known for posting some of the best floor scores in the country and won a gold medal on the event at the 2023 Pan American Games.

 On the men's side, Brody Malone is back after badly injuring his knee in March of 2023.
 Malone won his third all-around national title in June over world all-around bronze medalist Frederick Richard.
-Both are favored to be in Paris, along with Khoi Young, who finished third all-around at the U.S. Championships and brought home three medals from the last world championships.
+Both are favored to be in Paris.

 Who are the commentators for the U.S. Olympic Gymnastics Trials?